mstocco/mariostoc.co/content/about.md

 # About Me
-Hi, I'm Mario Stocco.

 If you are reading this, it is highly likely that you already know me, but if you don't, here is the scoop...

-I am currently employed as a Software Engineer at _Distributel Communications_ in Canada, working on a number of initiatives around our best-in-market telecommunications platform.

 I live and work in
 _Victoria, British Columbia_ and I am engaged to the sweetest woman ever!

+I am currently employed as a Software Engineer at _Distributel Communications_ in Canada, working on a number of initiatives around our best-in-market telecommunications platform.

 Before _Distributel_, I spent well over a decade as a contractor for hire, building custom tele-<wbr />